RSSchermer/entitytled/README.md

 Entitytled does not yet provide specific integration with Play Framework.
 However, using it together with [play-slick](https://github.com/playframework/play-slick) is relatively straightforward.
-Add the a play-slick dependency to your build for a matching version of Slick:
+Add a play-slick dependency to your build for a matching version of Slick:

 | Entitytled version | Slick version |
 | ------------------ | ------------- |